Szwendacz99/Securing-Linux-Containers/README.md

 - Don't disable isolation.
 Isolation makes access harder for remote attacker, even if he can access any port on the container host machine.
-- when opening ports to access the app from outside, set binding to the least accessible but sufficient interface/address.
+- When opening ports to access the app from outside, set binding to the least accessible but sufficient interface/address.
 For example If you expect only to access the app locally over localhost, you could bind to localhost in Podman using flag: `-p 127.0.0.1:8080:8080` to open the port 8080